 The R-Index blog was created by Ulrich Schimmack on December 1, 2014.

-The purpose of the R-Index blog is to increase the replicability of published research findings.
+The purpose of the R-Index blog is to increase the replicability of published results in psychological science.

 What is the R-Index?
-The R-Index is a statistical tool which can be used by anyone to examine the replicability of empirical studies.
+The R-Index is a statistical tool to examine the replicability of empirical studies.

 My vision is that providing information about replicability of published results creates an incentive for researchers and editors of scientific journal to publish results that other researchers can replicate (with the same amount of resources) and that provide a solid foundation for psychological theories of human behavior.